Metropolitan University (Belgrade)

 The Metropolitan University is a private-owned university located in Belgrade, Serbia.
 The university came as the join of the Faculty of Information Technology (FIT) (founded in 2005) and other governing departments of the university in 2010, which previously existed as an individual institution.
+As of 2023–24 academic year, it has 2,053 students and 184 academic staff.

 The founder and rector, Dragan Domazet, was the Minister of Science of the Republic of Serbia from 2001 to 2004.

-Centers

-The university consist of three centers (individual faculties):